khoabuiv/khoabuiv.github.io/linux/io_management.md

            0.25    0.02    1.70    0.08    0.00   97.95
 ```
 - **iotop**: must be run as root.
 It displays a table of current I/O usage and updates periodically, like **top**.
+- **I/O bound**: The CPU is idle while waiting for I/O tasks to finish